-This topic contains 7 replies, has 2 voices, and was last updated by Mike Walmsley 3 months, 3 weeks ago.
+This topic contains 7 replies, has 1 voice, and was last updated by Mike Walmsley 3 years, 5 months ago.

 Through out the media, we often see certain professionals labeled as “experts.”
 But what does this term really mean?
 Does it result from a certification, vote of peers, media recognition or some other criteria?
 Where is the cross-over point between a practitioner and expert?
 Webster’s dictionary defines an expert as: “having, involving, or displaying special skill or knowledge derived from training or experience.”
 Just because someone has a special skill, does that mean they are an expert?